Haworthia cooperi var. venusta (C.L.Scott) M.B.Bayer

-Haworthia cooperi var. venusta is the beauty among others Haworthia cooperi.
-It is a slow growing succulent plant that may form clumps.
-The leaves are fat, windowed, covered in silvery-white fuzz with soft teeth and tips and up to 2 inches (5 cm) long.
+Haworthia cooperi var. venusta is the beauty among other varieties of Haworthia cooperi.
+It is a slow growing, succulent plant that may form clumps.
+The leaves are fat, windowed, covered in silvery-white fuzz, with soft teeth and tips and up to 2 inches (5 cm) long.

 How to Grow and Care